 One of the main human rights is right to health protection and right to satisfactory work conditions.
-Meeting the criteria for safety and health at the workplaceis possible by respecting the legal rules and regulations.
+Likewise meeting the criteria for safety and health at the workplaceis possible by respecting the legal rules and regulations.

 - monitor dangerous chemical factors at the workplace